Updating a version through rest API returns invalid JSON

 (reported before in #9598, but does not mention content-type clash)

-#5 Updated by Etienne Massip about 6 years ago
+#5 Updated by Etienne Massip over 6 years ago

 After discussion, it was eventually overrided by a new commit setting the response code to